-The Junior Campus Canteen and Senior Campus Canteen are open from Wednesday to Friday for recess and lunch.
+The Senior Campus Canteen is open from Tuesday to Friday for recess and lunch and the Junior Campus Canteen is open Wednesday to Friday for recess and lunch.

 A set Canteen Menu is distributed to all students each term.
 From time to time a special 'meal deal' can be purchased.
 A letter and order form is provided for this.
 Parents and carers are encouraged to use the online ordering system at www.quickcliq.com.au.
 Or on a lunch bag or envelope write Child's Name/Classroom No./Food/Drink/Total (Enclosed) \$ value.